a2nath/Video-Transcribe/README.md

 ```
 python whisper-og.py -f /path/to/file
 ```
-<br />If you want to transcribe videos in a specific dir then provide a path like so
+If you want to transcribe videos in a specific dir then provide a path like so
 ```
 path whisper-gpu.py -i /path/to/dir
 ```